CAREamics/careamics.github.io/docs/guides/careamist_api/usage/training.md

 CAREamics provides a class to handle the data loading of custom data type.
 We will dive in more details in the next section into what this class can be used for.
-Here is a brief overview of how it passed to the `train` method.
+Here is a brief overview of how it is passed to the `train` method.

 ```python title="Training by passing a CAREamicsTrainData object"
 --8<-- "careamics-examples/guides/careamist_api/usage/training.py:datamodule"